kosta1221/pre-course-2021-final-boilerplate/README.md

 This project was written using only vanilla JS, html and CSS.

+It is hosted on GitHub pages here - https://kosta1221.github.io/productivity-boost-todolist/src/index

 Productivity Boost is a todo list that can organize your various daily tasks and mark them as completed when you're done!

 ## Features include: